-- 1. Claimant (age 16) and his brother are consumers of regional center services through North Bay Regional Center (NBRC).
+- 1. Claimant (age 28) and his brother are consumers of regional center services through North Bay Regional Center (NBRC).
 They live with their parents.
 They are non-ambulatory and require adaptive mobility chairs.
 They require care and supervision 24 hours per day. - 2.
-Claimant's Individual Program Plan (IPP) is dated August 8, 2016.
-Claimant is nonverbal and has a diagnosis of intellectual disability, cerebral palsy, and epilepsy.
+Claimant's Individual Program Plan (IPP) is dated June 22, 2016.
+Claimant is partially verbal and has a diagnosis of mild intellectual disability and cerebral palsy.
+The